ravendark/ravendark.github.io/_posts/2023-02-08-up-and-running.md

 title: Up and Running!
 ---
 Almost everything should be up and running.
 Social Media links should be working.
-Duscqus comments are integrated.
+Discqus comments are integrated.
 And the About page is updated.

 I've even got everthing on my main github profile updated!